Travelling to Campbell River

 Bring your own personal protective equipment (ie hand sanitizer and mask).

-- As stated by both federal and BC provincial health officers, masks are mandatory in all buildings and are encouraged to be worn when physical distancing may become a challenge.
+- As per BC Provincial Health Orders, masks are required in many indoor public settings and all retail stores (full list of places found here) and are encouraged to be worn when physical distancing may become a challenge.

 Discover how our businesses and community are working